 Dome is a structural element in architecture that has changed its shape, functions, and materials from time to time representing the advancement of human beings in mathematics and technology.
-The dome shape is the half of a hollow sphere, mainly placed on the roof or as a whole it serves as a shelter.
+The shape of it is the half of a hollow sphere, mainly placed on the roof or as a whole it serves as a shelter.
 Dome-shaped structures do have many advantages like energy-efficient (easy to heat and cool the interior), strong and durable, weatherproof, and easy to maintain.
-Here’s how domes evolved:
+Here’s how it evolved:

 Early and indigenous domes

 Dome structure acted as shelter from prehistoric times when humans used local materials to build it.
 The local material varied from place to place and thus the shelter structure varied and also the methods of construction.